WordPress/openverse/rfcs/trust-and-safety/20230109-trust_and_safety_overview.md

 and distributing illegal content (which is also universally heinous content) is not something Openverse ever wants to be involved in, even if it is only because one of our upstream content providers made a mistake.

+### GLAM institutions and the relationship of historical collections to sensitive visual and textual materials

+Museum and library collections often include historical material with sensitive content.
+For example, a museum may hold, catalogue, and distribute a photograph with its original caption even if the caption describes the subject in an offensive or inaccurate way.
+Especially common examples of this are images of racialised people with original captions that use slurs or other derogatory language to describe the subject.
+I (Sara) do not know if this is something that currently exists in Openverse, but it is something we could discuss with providers if we discovered it to ensure that we are capturing the relevant metadata.
+For example, some providers may include a note clarifying that a caption or title of a work is "from the original source" rather than the museum's own description of a collection item.
+In these cases, it would be imperative for Openverse to also include that information if we surface the relevant text fields because it may serve double duty of giving historical context for a potentially sensitive and controversial cultural artefact _and_ as a manually attached content warning.
+Once Openverse has a way of scanning our catalogue for sensitive textual material, if we discover any of it to be coming from GLAM institutions, we should keep this in mind and work with the institution to understand how we can appropriately represent these sensitive historical materials.

+### The difference between offensive, sensitive, and illegal

+Openverse could choose to take different approaches to material that is considered to be variously offensive, sensitive, or illegal.
+For illegal materials, we should just remove it as much as possible and prevent its accidental reinclusion.
+This is clear and is not just a legal requirement but is also a baseline responsibility that we should consider.
+However, the definition of illegal probably depends somewhat (though not entirely, as there are certain classes of illegal materials that are essentially universally agreed upon) on what jurisdictions we need to abide by.
+Certain classifications of "illegal" material may not correspond to Openverse's priorities, for example, if a state entity attempts to use "illegality" to censor criticism.
+Luckily, Openverse does not need to make a distinct decision in this case as we can fall back to the WordPress Foundation's policies in this regard.

+When it comes to offensive and sensitive materials, however, the issue is more complicated.
+There are probably certain sensitive materials which are not illegal but that Openverse does not want to distribute.
+The WordPress Foundation probably already has a position on this kind of thing, and we should lean on pre-existing definitions and policies in that regard.
+For everything else, however, we'll need to make our own decisions about how to represent the material.
+One option is to generously blur visual content that may be offensive or otherwise sensitive.
+Additionally, adding content warnings as much as possible, both for visual and textual material.

 ## Process user stories